munificent/craftinginterpreters/book/optimization.md

 ### Numbers

 We'll start with numbers since they have the most direct representation under NaN boxing.
-To "convert" a C double to a NaN boxed Lox Value, we don't need to touch a single bit -- the representation is exactly the same.
+To "convert" a C double to a NaN-boxed clox Value, we don't need to touch a single bit -- the representation is exactly the same.
 But we do need to convince our C compiler of that fact, which we made harder by defining Value to be a uint64_t.